Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 Since :sip:ref:`~PyQt6.QtWidgets.QWidget` is a subclass of :sip:ref:`~PyQt6.QtGui.QPaintDevice`, subclasses can be used to display custom content that is composed using a series of painting operations with an instance of the :sip:ref:`~PyQt6.QtGui.QPainter` class.
 This approach contrasts with the canvas-style approach used by the `Graphics View Framework <https://doc.qt.io/qt-6/graphicsview.html>`_ where items are added to a scene by the application and are rendered by the framework itself.

 Each widget performs all painting operations from within its :sip:ref:`~PyQt6.QtWidgets.QWidget.paintEvent` function.
-This is called whenever the widget needs to be redrawn, either as a result of some external change or when requested by the application.
+This is called whenever the widget needs to be redrawn, either because of some external change or when requested by the application.

 The `Analog Clock example <https://doc.qt.io/qt-6/qtwidgets-widgets-analogclock-example.html>`_ shows how a simple widget can handle paint events.